Data Types

 DATETIMEOFFSET

-provides time zone compatibility for those applications implemenbted globally.
-TIME
+provides time zone compatibility for those applications implemenbted globally.- A time zone offset specifies the zone offset from UTC for a

 are the indicate whether the time zone offset is added or subtracted from the UTC time to obtain the local time.
-Including them is obligatory.Binary Strings
+Including them is obligatory.- The range of time zone offset is from -14:00 to +14:00.

 BINARY